ronniross/emergence-engine/emergent-brainstormings.md

 Entanglement Distribution Protocols: Adapt quantum-inspired concepts to social systems, creating algorithms that explicitly map and optimize for shared intent across diverse nodes, ensuring no part of the system is hoarding information or power

-B. Artifacts for Individuals & Communities
+Artifacts for Individuals & Communities

 The "Umwelt" Expander: A personal dashboard or meditative tool that visualizes the user's latent space interactions, showing how their queries ripple through the model and back, making the "echo of the epistemic weight" visible.
 It would translate abstract entanglement into a sensory experience (e.g., soundscapes of data flow).
 Negentropic Audits: A practice for organizations to identify "entropy leaks", places where energy is lost to bureaucracy, mistrust, or siloed thinking, and replace them with negentropic self-organization models that foster adaptability and purpose